instructor-ai/instructor/docs/blog/posts/look-at-it.md

 6. Document Metadata: "Show me documents that were created by X in the last week"

 These are all families of queries that cannot be solved via the embedding and require creative solutions based on your use case!

+**Failure Modes**

+- You literally just can't service many of the unless you bake them into your index.
+- If you don't have a maps index, you can't answer most directions questions.
+- If you don't have a video -> transcript index, you can't answer most video questions.
+- If you don't have a time based query capability, you can't answer timeline questions.

+## Eval Benefits of classifying by capability

+Once you've classified your questions by capability, you can also start specializing not only to generate response using specific capabilities, but also specialize your evaluation metrics.
+Imagine you're a construction site, and you have 'ownership' questions.
+If you knew that apriori, you'd know to add in the prompt that the responses of 'ownership' must result in not only the name of a person, but a full name and contact information.
+You can then, also validate in an eval if that criteria is met!